9 of the Top Beaches in Bermuda For Every Type of Traveler

 The photogenic Warwick Long Bay is on a walking route that hikers will love.

-One of Bermuda’s longest beaches, Warwick Long Bay is the ideal place to take a stroll.
-But it’s not just its half-mile (1-kilometer) length that’s good for relaxed walks.
-It also connects to the South Shore Park circular trail that takes you over rugged cliffs past secret coves that harbor some of the best secluded beaches in Bermuda.
+But it’s not just its half-mile (1-kilometer) length that makes it good for relaxed walks—it also connects to the South Shore Park circular trail that takes you over rugged cliffs and past secret coves that harbor some of the best secluded beaches in Bermuda.
 And the best bit: This easy, out-and-back trail only takes about an hour, so you can be back on your lounger in no time.

 4. For kayakers: Daniel’s Head Park

-Each day is arm day in the kayak-friendly Daniel’s Head Park on Bermuda’s southeastern shore.
+Every day is arm day in the kayak-friendly Daniel’s Head Park on Bermuda’s southeastern shore.

-Spanning more than 17 acres (9 hectares) of coastal landscapes, Daniel’s Head Park is the perfect place to paddle out to hidden coves and secluded beaches that you might miss otherwise.
-A kayak tour helps you discover hidden parts of the coastline that you can’t access by land, including Daniel's Head's MS Vixen shipwreck.
+Here, a kayak tour will help you discover hidden parts of the coastline that you can’t reach by land, including Daniel's Head's MS Vixen shipwreck.
 You can see part of the hull protruding from the water, but you can also see the ship below the surface if you jump in to snorkel at this marine life hot spot.

 5. For wildlife watchers: Spittal Pond Nature Reserve